cunoFS/cunoFS/README.md

 [Our quickstart guide](https://cuno-cunofs.readthedocs-hosted.com/en/stable/getting-started-introduction.html) is here to assist you if you have any further questions.

-## Installation
+## Download and Installation

-All installer files are available in the latest `Release`.
+All installer files are available in the latest `Release` which can be found [here](https://github.com/cunoFS/cunoFS/releases).

 ### Single User Installation